Date: October 11, 2022

 Looking back to Braydan and Taz on the summit, after taking a quick look down the connecting ridge to Invincible.

-Looking back, from the top of the "crux".
+Looking back, from the top of the wall.

-Braydan scrambles up.
+Braydan reaches the top of the step.
 Note the sheer drop to the right!

 Taz takes on the one slightly awkward step on the crux.